Which gap year program is best for my career?

-We have a range of wildlife conservation internships, where you’ll be able to study a range of ecosystems from the rainforests of Costa Rica to the South African savannah and with a range of species, from tropical birds and jaguars to cheetahs and elephants.
+We have a range of wildlife conservation internships where you’ll be able to study a variety of ecosystems: from the rainforests of Costa Rica to the South African savannah.
+You will be able to work with a range of species, from tropical birds and jaguars, to cheetahs and elephants.

 Marine biology gap year program

 If your passion is more directed at preserving life below water we suggest taking a look at some of our marine conservation internships.

 GVI projects allow you to study coral reefs and fish species like sicklefin lemon sharks.
 Many of our marine biology projects also allow you to earn a PADI Divemaster certification, a requirement necessary for working on any well-respected underwater research study.

 Spend your gap year on a volunteer or internship program with GVI.

 - Chiang Mai

 - Luang Prabang